x-board/x-board-protocol/docs/list-pins-capabilities.md

 have responses longer than 255 bytes, but it sounds like it might be a possibility, so protocol provides for it.

-Nest, there is the call to list the capabilities of a board.
+Next, there is the call to list the capabilities of a board.
 The response to this board is more complicated because it is pretty dense in information, but the call itself is rather simple: